-It’s April and everyone has Spring cleaning on the mind!
-Or if you use Pinterest Marketing for your business, you need to continuously evaluate your Pinterest and Tailwind Accounts to see if the Pinterest marketing strategies you are using are effective.
-I like to do this quarterly in my online business so I just did this at the end of March.
-I thought I would share with you my checklist and walk you through how to clean up your Pinterest and Tailwind as well as plan your content for the next quarter in 12 easy steps.
+If you use Pinterest Marketing for your business, you need to continuously evaluate your Pinterest and Tailwind account to see if the Pinterest marketing strategies you are using are effective.
+You especially want optimized boards so that you attract the right kind of traffic to your site.
+I like to do this quarterly in my online business.
+I just finished doing this for my own business so I thought I would share with you my checklist and walk through how to clean up your Pinterest boards and Tailwind accounts as well as plan your content for the next quarter.

 Why is it important to review and clean up your Pinterest & Tailwind accounts?

 Your Niche Changes

 If your niche changes or the direction of your business, your ideal audience may have changed.
 As business owners, you think you’re going in one direction and then you pivot.
 You’re not focusing on the same customers or clients any longer.
 An example would be if you changed from health and fitness niche to DIY or stay at home moms.
 If your target audience changes, then you need to review your board strategy.
 You may notice a drop in your leads via an email sign up for example.
 You’ll continue bringing in your old audience so any new offers you create won’t match with what they will want leading to frustration.

 Last February my branding changed which included my brand colors.
 I also changed from Karrie Marie to Karrie Marie Consulting.
 Therefore, I needed to update pins with my new colors and fonts.
 My business name changed so I changed it in the profile and I focused my keywords to a specific target audience.
 And no you don’t need to go back and delete pins.
 Just create new pins going forward.